dfinke/dfinke.github.io/_posts/2018-02-08-PowerShell-How-to-test-your-scripts-for-Windows-Linux-and-macOS.md

 # Finally
 The difference between a good PowerShell scripter and a great PowerShell scripter is the number of tests they write and their CI/CD pipeline.
 With these in place, you'll be able confidently fix your scirpts, enhance them and even deliever experimental versions with less pain and less drama.

+Fork my repo [https://github.com/dfinke/PSMatcher](https://github.com/dfinke/PSMatcher) and then connect your version to Appveyor and/or Travis-CI to see how it works.
+Next, tweak the tests and finally, build your own repo using the `yml` here.